International Piano Week, 27 July–2 August 2026

 OrkesterEfterskolen, Bisgårdmark 18, Holstebro

-EPTA Denmark proudly presents a week-long festival for young pianists, piano teachers and piano lovers.
+EPTA Denmark proudly presents International Piano Week, a week-long festival for young pianists, piano teachers and piano lovers, combining high-level performance, pedagogy and community.

-With a maximum of 40 performing participants, International Piano Week offers a supportive and friendly environment; large enough to be lively and vibrant, yet so intimate that everyone can get to know each other and feel safe among peers.
+With a maximum of 50 participants, International Piano Week offers a supportive and friendly environment: large enough to feel lively and vibrant, yet intimate enough for everyone to get to know one another and feel at ease among peers.

-The festival takes place in beautiful surroundings at OrkesterEfterskolen, Holstebro.
-The school features a newly inaugurated concert hall, classrooms and rooms for practise.
-All participants receive full board, and may choose between single and double rooms.
+The festival takes place in beautiful surroundings at OrkesterEfterskolen in Holstebro.
+The school features a newly inaugurated concert hall, teaching facilities and practice rooms.
+All participants receive full board and may choose between single or double rooms.

-22nd International Piano Week is proudly sponsored by Juhl-Sørensen A/S.
+International Piano Week 2026 is proudly sponsored by Augustinus Fonden, Færch Fonden, Danish Arts Foundation and Juhl-Sørensen A/S.

 Festival programme